charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P185 --> P188
 P186["[lostMinersOne]"]
 P186 --> P187
-P187["One of our Rock Raiders was teleported to another cavern somewhere near here<br/>One of our Rock Raiders didn't come down with the group.
+P187["&bull; One of our Rock Raiders was teleported to another cavern somewhere near here<br/>&bull; One of our Rock Raiders didn't come down with the group.
 They should be somewhere nearby"]
 P187 --> P188
-P188["and we're counting on you to rescue them!<br/>.
-I know I can count on you to reach them.<br/>."]
+P188["&bull; and we're counting on you to rescue them!<br/>&bull; .
+I know I can count on you to reach them.<br/>&bull; ."]
 P188 --> P234
 P189["[anchorIsPandora]"]
 P189 --> P190
-P190["We've located an unusual cavern with a massive cache of Energy Crystals.
-Of course, it couldn't be that easy - the cavern has more monsters than we've ever seen before!<br/>The bounty before your eyes is one of the largest loose crystal deposits I've ever seen, and it is, unfortunately, guarded by an army of {monsters}."]
+P190["&bull; We've located an unusual cavern with a massive cache of Energy Crystals.
+Of course, it couldn't be that easy - the cavern has more monsters than we've ever seen before!<br/>&bull; The bounty before your eyes is one of the largest loose crystal deposits I've ever seen, and it is, unfortunately, guarded by an army of {monsters}."]
 P190 --> P191
-P191["Our scouts report they seem a bit shy and probably won't bother us unless we disturb the Energy Crystals here.<br/>Early scouting of this area suggests the {monsters} are fairly docile and won't attack as long as we aren't disturbing their food source."]
+P191["&bull; Our scouts report they seem a bit shy and probably won't bother us unless we disturb the Energy Crystals here.<br/>&bull; Early scouting of this area suggests the {monsters} are fairly docile and won't attack as long as we aren't disturbing their food source."]
 P191 --> P192
 P191 --> P194
 P191 --> P196